dekelaifer/Pit-Dekel/README.md

 # Pit-Dekel

-Hi , my name is dekel laifer ,live in Israel .
+Hi , my name is Dekel Laifer ,live in Israel .
-This is a suggested solution to the assignment: https://github.com/HendrixString/sfly-quest
+This is a suggested solution for the assignment: https://github.com/HendrixString/sfly-quest

 Feel free to contact me.